Generalizing while preserving monotonicity in comparison-based preference learning models: Introduction

 \paragraph{Contributions.} Our first contribution is to identify a large class of preference learning algorithms that leverage both \emph{comparisons} between alternative pairs, and \emph{descriptive information} (embeddings) on individual alternatives, which we call \emph{Linear Generalized Bradley-Terry with Diffusion Prior} (Definition \ref{def:gbt-with-prior-similarities}).
 This class extends the (Generalized) Bradley-Terry models \cite{DBLP:conf/aaai/FageotFHV24} by including a linear mapping of the embeddings---and priors on alternative similarities, thereby allowing preference \emph{generalization} to yet uncompared alternatives.

 As a second contribution, we provide conditions on the embeddings that guarantee that the learning algorithm behaves monotonically when new comparisons are provided.
 As discussed above, this property is highly desirable and yet hard to guarantee in practice.
-In particular, we propose a class of \emph{diffusion embeddings} that guarantee monotony, and for which membership is easy-to-check.
+In particular, we propose a class of \emph{diffusion embeddings} that guarantee monotonicity, and for which membership is easy-to-check.
 Interestingly, diffusion embeddings yield a very appealing interpretation as heat diffusion dynamics where comparisons play the role of heat pumps.
 A direct consequence is that categorical information (one-hot encoding embedding) yields a monotone learning algorithm.
 In particular, this class enables us to provide a positive answer to our research question.

-Finally, we evaluate the statistical performance of our learning algorithms through numerical experiments on synthetic datasets.
-Our evaluations show that a linear model with good embeddings and diffusion priors outperforms the classical GBT model~\cite{DBLP:conf/aaai/FageotFHV24}, in particular when the amount of data is limited.
+Finally, we evaluate the statistical performance of our learning algorithms through numerical experiments.
+Our evaluations show that a linear model with good embeddings and diffusion priors outperforms the classical GBT model~\cite{DBLP:conf/aaai/FageotFHV24}, in particular with limited amount of data.

 \paragraph{Related works.} Learning preferences from comparisons has a long history, dating back to Thurstone~\cite{thurstone27}, Zermelo~\cite{zermelo1929berechnung}, and Bradley and Terry~\cite{bradley1952rank}.
 To handle inconsistent judgments, such algorithms define a probabilistic model of how latent scoring of alternatives are transformed into noisy comparisons.
-Their approach was adapted by~\cite{luce1959individual} and \cite{plackett1975analysis} to model the selection of one preferred alternative out of several proposed ones.
+Their approach was adapted by~\cite{luce1959individual} and \cite{plackett1975analysis} to model the selection of one preferred alternative out of several proposed ones; see also \cite{mcfaddenConditionalLogitAnalysis1974} and \cite[Chap.
+3]{maddalaLimitedDependentQualitativeVariables1983}.